 A series of previously unfinalized works about social and institutional boundaries and thresholds

-Slought is pleased to announce "Second Life," a project that explores thresholds in previously unfinalized works about social and institutional boundaries, on display February 9 to March 23, 2017, with an opening reception on Thursday, February 9, 2017 from 6:30-8:30pm.
+Slought is pleased to announce "Second Life," a project that explores thresholds in previously unfinalized works about social and institutional boundaries, on display February 9 to April 27, 2017.

 The concept of the unfinalizable appears in the Russian philosopher Mikhail Bakhtin's writings, and describes our unending relationship to individuals, artworks and communities.
 Resisting the tendency to assess individuals or artworks as finite, Bakhtin proposes continual dialogue and processes of becoming.
 He recognizes that we are always "on the threshold of decisions" as we mediate relationships among individuals and their social and historical realities.
 In particular, Bakhtin accentuates dialogue and performance as potentially radicalizing and destabilizing forces.
 They mark an intertwining of self and society, and artworks and socio-political realities.